milindacharya/subneter/README.md

 Given an IP, assists

+- to divide it into x number of networks
+- to divide it further so that each sub-network has n hosts
-- to divide it into x number of networks with y number of hosts
+- optimally divide it into x number of networks with y number of hosts
 - gives a list of all possible division of subnets with a given IP

+Given a list of ip addreses, summarize them

 ## Command line usage